Aklimate

 Taking each function from top to bottom:

-1. In the first function, we simply check if the user requesting access is an admin (Aklimate staff member) by pattern matching on the user's role enum field.
-If so, they get access.
+- In the first function, we simply check if the user requesting access is an

-3. In the third function, we handle the default (or fallback) case, which runs when none of the previous matches have been made.
-This function allows anything to match by not qualifying the parameters in any way, and returns an :error tuple which conventionally signifies an unacceptable result in Elixir.
+.
+We do a similar pattern match and destructuring of the organisation ID of the user making the request.
+These are then compared in the guard clause, so the function only ever gets evaluated if the user belongs to the organisation they are attempting to access. - In the third function, we handle the default (or fallback) case, which runs when none of the previous matches have been made.
+This function allows anything to match by not qualifying the parameters in any way, and returns an

-In this way, you are able to move much of the conditional logic of a function to its signature in Elixir.
-Although this is one of the more idiomatic features of Elixir, there are still, of course, plenty of control structures (cond, case, and even if) that let you evaluate conditions within the function body.
+) that let you evaluate conditions within the function body.
 Function overloading is not inherently faster and your choice here is really a question of finding better code readability.
 Moreover, because guard clauses only use a limited set of operators, you may find that certain conditions can only be written in the body anyway.

 Creating a space where engineers thrive